andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

     * [PaperScorer Help Center](https://help.paperscorer.com/)
     * [Contact Us](https://www.paperscorer.com/support)
 * For internal IT issues, contact the IT help line at `(000) 000-0000`.
-* For larger school issues resulting from PaperScorer or internal IT issues, contact the Dean of Academics at `(000) 000-0000 Ext.
+* For larger school issues, contact the Dean of Academics at `(000) 000-0000 Ext.
 0` or `deanofacademics@example.com`.

 ## Tips
 * Have students use No. 2 pencils when completing student answer sheets.
 No. 2 pencils reduce the risk of scanning issues.
-Consider giving students pencils to make sure the correct type is used.
+Consider giving students pencils to make sure they use the correct type.

 * Carrying a stack of sheets around prior to scanning them increases the risk of scan issues because the paper can become damaged.
-Consider scanning the sheets soon after receiving them.
+Consider scanning sheets soon after receiving them.

-* If a small number of sheets fail to process, it is usually quicker to grade them manually than troubleshoot.
+* If a small number of sheets fail to process, it is often quicker to grade them manually than troubleshoot the issue.

 ## Student Privacy
 * Student answer sheets may contain confidential student information that is protected by FERPA.
 Make sure to delete or store the PDF in accordance with school policy.

 ## Next Steps
-Once the student answer sheets are scanned and successfully uploaded to PaperScorer, you are ready to begin grading.
+Once the student answer sheets are scanned and uploaded successfully to PaperScorer, you are ready to begin grading.